mchini/con2phys/docs/source/index.md

 # CON²PHYS: CONceptual CONsistency in ePHYS
 ## One dataset, one questionnaire, many truths

-**CON²PHYS** is a collaborative study that aims to quantify how much -- or how little -- consensus exists among neuroscientists when interpreting fundamental in vivo electrophysiology concepts.
+**CON²PHYS** is a collaborative study that aims to quantify how much, or how little, consensus exists among neuroscientists when interpreting fundamental in vivo electrophysiology concepts.

 This project stems from the conviction that **systems neuroscience** is becoming an increasingly **fragmented field**.